mxaddict/www.codedmaster.com/content/about.md

 I believe in the power and efficiency of a well-tuned, keyboard-driven environment.
-You'll find me crafting code in my highly customized Neovim setup, navigating my Arch Linux desktop with Hyprland, and using a suite of CLI tools—many of which I've built myself, like [Quoty](@/blog/2026-01-25-introducing-quoty.md)—to streamline every aspect of my digital life.
+You'll find me crafting code in my highly customized Neovim setup, navigating my Arch Linux desktop with Hyprland, and using a suite of CLI tools (many of which I've built myself, like [Quoty](@/blog/2026-01-25-introducing-quoty.md)) to streamline every aspect of my digital life.
 For me, the terminal isn't just a tool; it's home.

 ## What You'll Find Here